synestematic/bestia/README.md

 * obfuscate_random_chars
 * ProgressBar

-### misc.py
-* copy_to_clipboard

 ***
 ## dependencies
-Installing bestia will install the following pip packages on your system:

-* pyperclip
+Installing bestia does not require you to install any external dependency.